chisness/maxchiswick/_pages/home.md

 # Personal Blog

-[Chisness.com](https://chisness.com): Operating since 2003, some years drastically more active than others.
+[Chisness.com](https://chisness.com): Operating since at least 2002, some years drastically more active than others.
 Converting to Substack now.
-Will be a potpourri of trip reports, weird food optimization, and AI stuff.
+Will be a potpourri of trip reports, weird food optimization, AI stuff, etc.

 # Travel